 Julian Symons’s biography of Horatio Bottomley, one of the more notable fraudsters of the era, is an entertaining read while there is masterly survey of the development of transport in Philip Bagwell’s book.

 For sheer audacity the exposé of Bucket Shop Methods stands in a class on its own.
-For Securities Exchange was a well-known bucket shop.
+For the corporate author, Securities Exchange, was a well-known bucket shop.
 The bibliography below is a fuller version of the one that appears in the book.

 Arthur, W Brian, The Nature of Technology: What It Is and How It Evolves, Allen Lane, 2009.